niradler/autho/Readme.md

 ## Support

-For support or inquiries, please reach out to the [official Autho community](link-to-community) for assistance.
+For support or inquiries, please open an issue for assistance.

 ## Acknowledgments